pitkley/docker-paperless/README.md

 (This assumes the sample `docker-compose.yml`, adapt as needed.)

-1. Create and start data-container:
+1. Create and start:
-    `docker-compose up data`
+    `docker-compose up -d`

 1. Create the superuser interactively (adapt `paperless_data_1` to your situation):
     `docker run --rm -it --volumes-from paperless_data_1 pitkley/paperless createsuperuser`

-1. Create and start the webserver and consumer in background:
-    `docker-compose up -d`
+1. Connect and test